ChrisChinchilla/chrischinchilla.com/CV.md

 -   Migrating to a new documentation platform
 -   Improving getting started guides
 -   Creating example applications
--   Maintaining reference documentation for an HTTP API, a .NET SDK, command line interface, and implementation guides
+-   Maintaining reference documentation for an HTTP API, a .NET SDK, command-line interface, and implementation guides
 -   Writing a book for a new release (in progress)
 -   Creating a new developer portal to hold old and forthcoming documentation (in progress)
 -   Integrating docs and support platform (fresh desk)